switer/imaging/README.md

 imaging
 =======

-Drawing image in your terminal whithout node-canvas
+Drawing image in your terminal whithout node-canvas,and the outputing image is more clear than using `picture-tube`.

+__Imaging__, let your  terminal outputs more interesting.

 ## Installing